- The Definitive List of RV Must-Haves for 2024 (From a Full-Time RVer) - November 20, 2023

 #1 – Furrion Backup Camera

-As mentioned above, this is the only item we bought at the time of purchase.
+As mentioned above, this Furrion Backup Camera is the only item we bought at the time of purchase.
 Most of the new RVs come pre-rigged for a backup camera to be added, as did ours.
 This seemed like a no-brainer.
-Neither of us had ever driven a truck or towed a trailer this big ever before.
+Neither of us had ever driven a truck or towed a trailer this big before.
 We knew having eyes behind us would be a huge help.

-Additionally, later down the line, once we bought our bike rack, this camera also became instrumental in helping us see the bikes while we travel down the road.
+Additionally, later down the line, once we bought our bike rack, this camera also became instrumental in helping us see the bikes while we traveled down the road.

 #2 – Garmin RV 770 GPS